matter-labs/paymaster-examples/contracts/README.md

 ## Token 🎟

-In the `token` directory, we have an example ERC721 contract:
+In the `token` directory, we have two example token contracts:

 - 🖼️ **[ERC721 Token](./token/ERC721.sol)**: This contract is an example of a non-fungible token (NFT) implementation using the ERC721 standard.
+- 💰 **[ERC20 Token](./token/ERC20.sol)**: This contract is an example of a fungible token contract implementation using the ERC20 standard.

 ## Utils 🛠️